 The ingredients are mostly inexpensive; I get everything at my local Aldi store except for the flax and oat bran.
 I buy this flax seed from my local health food store’s refrigerated section, and the oat bran online, here.

-And remember, when you’re eating more fiber you should also drink plenty of water to help flush your system.
+And remember, when you’re eating more fiber (these muffins are full of it!) you should also drink plenty of water to help flush your system.

 What you’ll need: